martinthomson/quic-tls/draft-thomson-quic-tls.md

 unauthenticated `ACK` frame can only be used to obtain NACK ranges.
 Timestamps MUST NOT be included in an unprotected ACK frame, since these might be modified by an attacker with the intent of altering congestion control response.
+TODO: I don't think this is a good restriction.
+Before crypto is established, receive timestamps help set the retransmission timers to the rigth value.
+You're totally right that an attacker can mess with them, but I don't think that we should totally throw out the value here, if we can avoid it.
+That being said, I think that considering a packet received (which wasn't actually received) is actually worse than a confused RTT estimate :/

 `ACK` frames MAY be sent a second time once record protection is enabled.
 Once protected, timestamps can be included.